Cancer vs Heart Disease

 The doctors don’t tell you anything.
 But I’m telling you right fucking now: It’s because you are not the same person anymore.

-It is NOT cut and fucking dry, no matter how much they pretend it is.
+You have to find yourself again.
+Put the pieces back together.
+It is not cut and fucking dry, no matter how much they pretend it is.

-Maybe—just maybe—if those 40% had known…
+Maybe—just maybe—if those forty percent had known…

 Had even a sliver of knowledge that after open-heart surgery, there’s a good fucking chance you’ll lose your identity—they’d stand a chance.